|Home > About Us|

 You may receive correspondence and information from both NARAL Pro-Choice Virginia and the national organization.
 Donations to the state and national organizations are separate, and membership is also tracked separately.
 Please contact email@example.com if you have any questions.

-In 2003, our national organization chose to change its full name to simply "NARAL Pro-Choice America."
-Accordingly, our state affiliate's full legal name is NARAL Pro-Choice Virginia.
-This name reflects our organization's mission to work on the full range of issues that encompass what it means to be pro-choice.
+In 2003, however, our national organization chose to change its full name to simply "NARAL Pro-Choice America."
+This simpler name reflects our mission to work on the full range of issues that encompass what it means to be pro-choice, while maintaining the NARAL history.
+Accordingly, our state affiliate's full legal name is NARAL Pro-Choice Virginia (or the NARAL Pro-Choice Virginia Foundation).
+In press reports and other public mentions, we ask that the organization be referred to by this correct name.

 NARAL Pro-Choice Virginia is a non-partisan organization.
 Our commitment is to work with and support strongly pro-choice lawmakers and candidates regardless of their political party, and to encourage voters of all political affiliations to prioritize reproductive freedom issues when they vote.